 Catalina Gutierrez of Redviolet Studio shares her favorite 5 toddler art activities for encouraging creative exploration, including cloud dough, painting, playdough, water play and more.

 Okay, so let’s talk toddlers.
 I don’t know what it is (ok maybe I do; it’s everything!), but toddlers win my heart right from the start.

 I have been teaching a few morning classes for this age group in different locations of Miami, and I must say these are some of my all-time favorites.

-I do admit it’s a LOT, and I mean a LOT of work (especially because I am 100% mobile so transporting all my stuff from one part to another, plus setting it all up and then cleaning it can be quite a hassle); but it’s totally worth it when you are doingwhat you love right?
+It’s a LOT, and I mean a LOT of work!
+(Especially when I am 100% mobile – I transport all of my stuff.
+Plus there is set up and then clean up can be quite a hassle.)
+But it’s totally worth it when you are doing what you love right?